John Gill (climber): A modern perspective

 Although certainly not the first serious boulderer — his notable predecessors include Oscar Eckenstein (1859–1921) and Pierre Allain (1904–2000) — Gill was probably the first climber in the history of rock climbing to make bouldering his primary specialty and to advocate acceptance of bouldering as a legitimate sport in its own right.
 His focus on bouldering and the high difficulty level climbs he established inspired a number of traditional climbers to take a more serious view of the sport, which, for the most part had been seen merely as training for longer roped climbs.

 After retiring, Gill spent several years researching the origins of rock climbing, particularly bouldering.
 He also compiled a chronicle of bodyweight feats associated with climbing.
 These results, along with a history of gymnastic rope climbing, may be found on his website.

 Gill received the 2008 American Alpine Club's Pinnacle Award for outstanding climbing achievement.
-He was made an Honorary Member of the Club in 2023.
+He received one of the club's highest awards, Honorary Membership, in 2023.